A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Setup

-In the Mimic attack, all Byzantine workers replicate a selected honest update and send it to the server.
-Inspired by the ALIE attack—which places Byzantine values between the honest mean and outliers to overcome robustness defenses—we instead select the honest outlier that is most surrounded by other honest updates (see Appendix for details).
-With this strategy, the ``extreme'' honest outliers hide Byzantine updates, which makes the attack harder to detect while remaining effective in heterogeneous settings.
-For instance, based on the extensive results in Appendix \ref{Comprehensive Results}, Tables \ref{tab:AccuracyCIFAR103}, \ref{tab:AccuracyCIFAR101}, and \ref{tab:AccuracyCIFAR100.3}, Mimic often appears as the worst attack for the strategies –, BKT, and NNM.
+In the Mimic attack, all Byzantine workers replicate a carefully selected honest update.
+Inspired by ALIE~\cite{baruch2019little}, we select the honest outlier most surrounded by other honest updates (see Appendix).
+This makes Byzantine updates harder to detect while remaining effective in heterogeneous settings.
+Tables~\ref{tab:AccuracyCIFAR103}–\ref{tab:AccuracyCIFAR100.3} in Appendix in Appendix show that Mimic is often the most harmful attack for baseline methods such as –, BKT, and NNM.